Masaba Masaba

-Masaba Masaba is an Indian biographical drama streaming television series based on the life of Masaba Gupta.
+Masaba Masaba is an Indian biographical drama television series based on the life of Masaba Gupta.
 It is written and directed by Sonam Nair and is produced by Ashvini Yardi's Viniyard Films.
 It stars Masaba Gupta and her mother, Neena Gupta, playing themselves.
 The series premiered on Netflix on 28 August 2020.
 The second season premiered on 29 July 2022.

 Premise

 The series is a scripted version of the life of Masaba Gupta, featuring her family, her love life and her career as a fashion designer.
 Masaba and her mother, Neena Gupta, play fictionalized versions of themselves.

+Plot

+Masaba and her friends and family are left in a stir when an apparent rumor indicating her rocky marriage is featured in the newspaper.
+Despite all the speculation around her marriage, she is accompanied by her husband, Vinay to an award function later that evening and she hopes that it will hush everyone.
+However, once the program concludes, it is revealed that the couple truly has decided to end things for the better and upon constant insistence from Vinay, Masaba makes the news public through Instagram.